s00d/nuxt-i18n-micro/docs/guide/faq.md

 </template>
 ```

-Since this approach is flexible and powerful, releasing modifiers was deemed unnecessary for now.
-However, modifiers may be added in the future if demand arises.
+This approach is flexible, so releasing modifiers is currently unnecessary.
+However, modifiers may be added in future releases if there is demand.

 ---

 ## ❓ Can I use `NuxtLink` or `i18nLink` directly in translation strings?

-Yes, `Nuxt I18n Micro` allows you to use `NuxtLink` or `i18nLink` in translations through the `<i18n-t>` component, eliminating the need to split translation strings, which can be especially helpful when dealing with languages that have different grammatical rules or RTL languages.
+Yes, `Nuxt I18n Micro` allows the use of `NuxtLink` or `i18nLink` within translations through the `<i18n-t>` component, which is especially helpful for handling grammar and RTL language requirements without splitting translation strings.

-Example:
+**Example**:

+Translation file:
 ```json
 {
   "example": "Share your {link} with friends",